ibm-cloud-docs/openwhisk/test.md

 {:download: .download}
 {:gif: data-image-type='gif'}

 # Testing serverless apps
 {: #test}

-Test each entity that you create from the CLI to verify that your serverless app is working or to troubleshoot where an issue might be occurring.
+Test each entity that you create to verify that your serverless app is working or to troubleshoot where an issue might be occurring.
 {: shortdesc}

+## Testing actions from the console
+{: #test-js-console}

+Whenever you create or update an action or sequence in the console, test it by using the `Invoke` option.

+1. From the [Action ](https://cloud.ibm.com/openwhisk/create){: external} menu, select an action or a sequence.

+2. Select Invoke.

-## Testing actions
+## Testing actions from the CLI
 {: #test-js}

-You can test actions by running the `invoke` command.
+You can test actions by running the [`ibmcloud fn action invoke`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_invoke) command.
 You can test the action with or without parameters.
 {: shortdesc}

 ```bash